 Architectural Topography

-The West Building is a marvel of "folded" architecture, designed by LMN Architects to mimic the jagged profile of the North Shore Mountains.
-It integrates 1.2 million square feet of program space directly into the Coal Harbour waterfront, blurring the line between the city and the ocean with its floor-to-ceiling glass curtain walls.
+The West Building uses a "folded" roof structure, designed by LMN Architects to echo the jagged profile of the North Shore Mountains.
+It sits directly on the Coal Harbour waterfront, integrating 1.2 million square feet of program space, with floor-to-ceiling glass curtain walls facing the water.

 Olympic Legacy